Romchik38/CheckoutShippingComment/readme.md

 ## Status

-The Module is working.
-Tests in progress.
+The Module is working, testing it.
+Last preperance.

 ## Versions